The dumbbell pullover is a strength training exercise well known and loved by body builders for working the chest and back.

 The pecs are the main muscles that move the weight during dumbbell pullovers.

-In addition, the lats, teres major, triceps, anterior deltoids and — depending on the grip — the wrist flexors all play a part in this exercise.
+In addition, the lats, teres major, triceps, posterior deltoids and — depending on the grip — the wrist flexors all play a part in this exercise.

 With focus on technique, correct breathing, and placement of the spine, the abdominal muscles also engage, giving you the added benefit of core work.